ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline/Readme.md

 If you want to use the automatic email functionality you might want to define a `mail_templates` directory, where you define all relevant error messages that can be part of an email to a student.
+THE DEFAULT TEXT PIECES SHOULD BE ADAPTED before sending out feedback to students.

 It's worth to note, that these template massages can contain placeholder tokens, which can be replaced during runtime.
 These tokens should be follow the format `$placeholder_token$`.

 ### 1.4 Moodel Course